 They could have an underlying language disorder or delay, you might be using vocabulary they don’t know, or they could simply be distracted.

-You might also being assuming your child already understands how to do a task that they haven’t mastered yet.
+You might also be assuming your child already understands how to do a task that they haven’t mastered yet.

 So when you give a direction, try another tip borrowed from teaching: check for understanding.